 The investment objective of the Emerging Markets Equity strategy is to achieve above-average, long-term, risk-adjusted returns in by investing primarily in equity and equity related securities of companies located or active in emerging market countries.
-Treasury bills or short-term investments not exceeding three years to maturity may also be used from time to time.
+Treasury bills or short-term investments not exceeding three years to maturity will also be used.